Processes

 Care processes include each step along a patient's journey, from pre-hospital care, through to operation and post-operative care, and can be considered in isolation or linked together into care pathways.

-These Care processes are deeply influenced by additional Supportive processes; which include processes such as Research, Recruitment & retention, Training & regulation, and Quality Assurance.
+These Care processes are deeply influenced by additional Supportive processes; which include processes such as Research, Recruitment & Retention, Training & Regulation, and Quality Assurance.

-Activity
+Activity and Resources

 Care Processes

 Many of the College’s activities focus on specific processes within the care pathway.
 These are accessible via the RCSEd course library.
 The ICONS (Informed Consent, Sharing the Decision) course was developed in response to the inadequacies exposed by the Montgomery case and aims to develop skills and knowledge to implement best practice in sharing complex decisions.
 The ‘Ward Round Toolkit’ on-line resource, developed in conjunction with the Health Foundation, helps to develop non-technical skills and a consistent approach to practice.
-The PSG are researching the implementation of Duty of Candour legislation.

 Other Supportive Processes